 If you've noticed scalloped notches along the edges of your yew, rhododendron, strawberry, or hosta leaves, root weevils are probably to blame.
 While the leaf damage looks alarming, it's the larvae feeding on roots underground that cause the real harm with their knock-on effects: stunted growth, chlorosis, wilting, and sometimes, plant death.

-The good news: beneficial nematodes offer an effective, pesticide-free solution permitted for use by the City of Vancouver's bylaws.
-The catch is that they only work when applied at the right time, to the right soil conditions.
+The good news is that beneficial nematodes offer an effective, pesticide-free solution and are permitted by City of Vancouver's Health Bylaw.
+The catch is that nematodes only work when they are applied at the right time, in the right soil conditions.
 This guide covers exactly what you need to do (before and after treatment) to get the best results.

 The most common species in the Lower Mainland is the invasive Black Vine Weevil (Otiorhynchus sulcatus).
-Adults emerge at night in early summer and notch leaf edges; it's their larvae (grubs) that overwinter in the soil and feed on the absorbing roots and root crowns.
-A heavy infestation can kill established shrubs.
+Adults emerge at night in early summer and notch leaf edges; it's their larvae (grubs) that overwinter in the soil and feed on the absorbing roots and root crowns, causing issues.
+An infestation can kill well-established shrubs.

 Beneficial nematodes are microscopic, naturally occurring roundworms found in healthy soil.
 The species often used for root weevil control, Steinernema kraussei (Sk) and H. bacteriophora (Hb), are harmless to people, pets, birds, bees, and earthworms.
 They seek out weevil larvae in the soil and kill them within a few days of contact.